 Arkansas Tech University is once again presenting summer orientations for freshmen students and their parents.
 Named "Techknowledge," these orientations have been very successful.
 While freshmen meet each other and learn about the university, parents gather in a separate setting to hear speakers from areas such as Housing, Campus Security, Health Services, Counseling Services, Career Services, Financial Aid, and more.
 If you know a parent of an incoming freshman, please let them know about our student/parent orientations.
-There will be three orientations in July on July 1, 15, and 22.
+There will be four more orientations-June 27 & 28 (overnight), June 30, July 8, and July 26.
 More information can be obtained at www.atu.edu/orientation.